 Jason MacLeod is passionate about creating and theorizing at the intersection of technology, human rights, and social justice.

 I attended Seattle University School of Law from 2009-2012.
 I focused on international law, intellectual property law, human rights law, environmental law, and Critical Race Theory.
-My interest and work was highly influenced by Postcolonial Theory, Critical Marxist Geography, Critical Legal Theory, and Critical Race Theory.
-I saw and still see law as a central mechanism enforcing and recreating racism, inequality, injustice, and environmental degradation, so my work deconstructed and critiqued this system while highlighting the economic and legal frameworks generating animal, environmental, and human suffering.
-I am incredibly blessed to have studied closely with and have the continued mentorship of one of the founders of Critical Race Theory, and also one of most cited legal scholars in history Richard Delgado and his lovely wife and co-creator Jean Stefancic.
+My interest and work was influenced by Postcolonial Theory, Critical Marxist Geography, Critical Legal Theory, and Critical Race Theory.
+I saw and still see law as a central mechanism enforcing and recreating racism, inequality, injustice, and environmental degradation, so my work deconstructed and critiqued this system while highlighting the economic and legal frameworks that cause animal, environmental, and human suffering.
+I am incredibly blessed to have studied closely with and have the continued mentorship of one of the founders of Critical Race Theory, and also one of most cited legal scholars in history — Richard Delgado and his lovely wife and co-creator Jean Stefancic.
 I also worked very closely with civil rights pioneer and the first black tenured professor at both UCLA and Seattle University, Professor Hank McGee.
 Finally, I wouldn’t have finished law school if it wasn’t for the two year fellowship at the law school’s Films for Justice Institute founded and run by feminist legal scholar Marilyn Berger as well as the stern advice and generous support of legal writing professor Janet Dickson.

 Since I was a teenager, I have been a hobbyist hacker.
 Now, I am a Certified Information Systems Security Professional (CISSP), Certified Ethical Hacker (CEH), and a Certified Information Privacy Professional (CIPP/US).
 During my tenure at the Human Rights Center, I noticed a knowledge gap between technologists, lawyers, activists, and policymakers.
 To address this gap, I chose to forego the academic and legal track and instead opted to gain hands on experience by working full time in the technology sector.
-Over the last seven years, I have worked in both the private and public sectors developing hands-on expertise in applications used for big data visualization, forensics, threat intelligence, user behavior analytics (big data artificial intelligence surveillance), malware analysis, security operations, and penetration testing.
+Since 2014, I have worked in both the private and public sectors developing hands-on expertise in applications used for big data visualization, forensics, threat intelligence, user behavior analytics (big data artificial intelligence surveillance), malware analysis, security operations, and penetration testing.

 I have helped build comprehensive information security programs at a large medical center and Google.
-While a Senior Consultant at Deloitte, I assisted companies (Pfizer, Abbot Industries, Becton Dickinson, Google, Chase Bank, and Analog Industries) with operationalizing or maturing their security programs.
+While at Deloitte, I assisted companies (Pfizer, Abbot Industries, Becton Dickinson, Google, Chase Bank, and Analog Industries) with operationalizing or maturing their security programs.
 These are some of the best security teams in the world with multi-million dollar budgets securing intellectual property in highly regulated industries.
 While a data privacy and cybersecurity attorney at an AM100 law firm, I specialized in incident response and compliance.
-For clients of all sizes, I would facilitate and coordinate forensic investigations with our client and a forensic firm to ensure attorney-client privilege and determine any and all legal conclusions regarding data breach regulations.
+For clients of all sizes, I would facilitate and coordinate forensic investigations with our client and forensic firms to ensure attorney-client privilege and determine any and all legal conclusions regarding data breach regulations.
 My compliance work was mostly U.S. based (HIPAA, FCRA, GLBA, COPPA, and state privacy regulations), but I performed some work with GDPR, PIPL, and BDSG.
 Additionally, I assisted clients with crisis preparation and communications — Incident Response Plans, Business Continuity Plans, and Disaster Recovery Plans.